pychap/astro-twind/data/blog/about.md

 tags: [front-end, about]
 ---

-# A little bit about me, my skills, the path my life has taken.
+# A bit about me.

+### The cook
 Hard to believe that some time back I started on my career path as a cook 👨‍🍳.
-Cooking in a restaurant after high school.
-Then joining the Coast Guard with robust training.
-Liking cooking but wanting to go further in my schooling when I got out ol into Architecture School at Arizona State.
-I didn't end up with Architecture, graduating with a degree in Industrial Technology, Graphic Communications.
+It started as a line cook in a Prime Rib restaurant after high school.
+After High School I joined the Coast Guard and got pretty robust culinary training, made top of the class!
+After the Coast Guard I had to make a decision: I liked cooking but I wanted to go further in my schooling.
+So when I got out and having some previous architecture exposure, I enrolled into Architecture School at Arizona State.
+I didn't end up with Architecture for various reason, instead graduating with a degree in Industrial Technology, Graphic Communications.

 After being in the workforce with my degree for about 6 years, I enrolled in a Multimedia Design program at Platt College.
 I think that this was the pivotal moment in my life as I found I could digitally make and design things like I dreamed of in Architecture school.
 And, if I wanted to change what I made, I could do it instantly.